-The study used income, wealth and types of retirement plan to measure economic well-being.
+The study used income, wealth and types of retirement plans to measure economic well-being.
 Although Bender and Jivan concluded that the income and wealth measures increase overall retiree happiness, the effect is small.

 Protected Income, Diversified Savings Contribute to Satisfaction

 Notably, however, the type of retirement plan affects a retiree’s well-being.
 Retirees with defined-benefit pension plans, which provide protected lifetime income, are more likely to say that they are highly satisfied with their life (highest category in the survey) as compared with those retirees without a pension.
 Similarly, retirees with defined-benefit pension plans report the highest level of well-being as compared with those retirees without a pension.

 But even when considering retirees with similar incomes, retirees who have both defined-benefit plans and defined-contribution plans are even more likely to rate their life satisfaction as high (again, the highest category in the survey) compared with retirees without a pension.
 Presumably, retirees with both types of plans feel more economically secure with multiple sources of retirement income.
 It also stands to reason that diversifying retirement savings can help retirees feel more economically secure, which may contribute to their overall life satisfaction level.

 Furthermore, the type of retirement plan has an even bigger influence on the satisfaction and well-being of retirees who retired involuntarily.
 Compared with individuals who retired voluntarily, retirees who were forced to retire before they expected to place a higher value on defined-benefit pension plans and ones that combine elements of defined-benefit and defined-contribution plans.
 These retirees likely assign a higher value because they did not complete financial preparations for retirement before entering it.